Strongly stable ideals and Hilbert polynomials: Segment ideals

 Let $I \subset \KK[\xx]$ be a saturated strongly stable ideal. \begin{enumerate}[(i)] \item $I$ is called \emph{hilb-segment} if the Borel set $I \cap \TT_{n,r}$ is a segment, where $r$ is the Gotzmann number of the Hilbert polynomial of $I$. \item $I$ is called \emph{reg-segment} if the Borel set $I \cap \TT_{n,m}$ is a segment, where $m$ is the regularity of $I$. \item $I$ is called \emph{gen-segment} if there exists a term ordering $\prec$ such that $\xx^\alpha \succ \xx^{\boldsymbol{\beta}}$ for each minimal generator $\xx^{\al}$ of degree $s$ of $I$ and for all $\xx^{\boldsymbol{\beta}} \in \TT_{n,s} \setminus I_s$. \end{enumerate} \end{definition}

 These notions are very important in the construction of flat families based on properties of Gr\"obner bases and in general for the study of the Hilbert scheme.
 The package provides three methods for determining whether a strongly stable ideal may be some type of segment (and, in case, gives the term ordering).
-This methods use tools of the package \emph{gfanInterface} so that the term ordering is given as the corresponding weight vector of the variables.
+These methods use tools of the package \texttt{gfanInterface} and the term ordering is given as a weight vector.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}